Agreed guidelines are necessary for me to provide the best possible service.

 Personal Hygiene: Please take a bath/shower before your treatment, wear clean clothes and refrain from using strong fragrances, which can be difficult to remove from the treatment room and linens.

-Respect: it is important that we have mutual consideration and respect for each other and towards everyone else in the clinic.
+Respect: it is important that we have mutual consideration and respect for each other.
 This creates a nurturing and safe space.

 Please note that I offer a professional massage therapy service and cannot accede to inappropriate requests.